Skip to main content

 1 mentions Positive Neutral Negative

-Players find the grinding aspect of the game to be less engaging and more tedious compared to similar titles, noting that while it may be simpler in theory, it ultimately feels slower and less enjoyable.
+Players find the grinding aspect of the game to be less engaging and more tedious compared to similar titles, noting that while it may be simpler in theory, the overall experience feels slower and less enjoyable.

 • “In theory, it is simpler than Gary Grigsby's War in the Pacific, but it plays dumber, slower, more tediously, and less engagingly.”